 Schewel, Kerilyn.
 2018.
 “Ziway or Dubai: Can Flower Farms in Ethiopia Reduce Migration to the Middle East?”
 International Organization for Migration, Migration Research Series, Geneva. https://publications.iom.int/books/mrs-no-55-ziway-or-dubai-can-flower-farms-ethiopia-reduce-migration-middle-east.

-The discussion was hosted by the Joint Research Centre’s EU Policy Lab and co-organised together with the Bahá’í International Community Brussels office.
-Many thanks to Kathrine Jensen for organisational support and help with summarising the outcomes of the debate.
+The discussion was hosted by the Joint Research Centre’s EU Policy Lab and co-organised with the Bahá’í International Community Brussels office.
+Many thanks to Kathrine Jensen for organisational support and help with capturing the outcomes of the debate.